arpatterson31/streaming-app/README.md

 ### Users NOT logged in

 - Will be able to view list of video to stream
-- Will be able to view view for 1 stream/channel
+- Will be able to view 1 channel or stream

 ### Users that ARE logged in